balderdashy/sails-docs/views.md

 #Templating Engine Configuration

-One of the benefits of SailJS is flexability.
-SailsJS's views system allows for other templating engines than the default (EJS).
+One of the benefits of Sails.js is flexibility.
+Sails.js's views system allows for other templating engines than the default (EJS).
 The JADE Node Template Engine is available for use as well.
-Just install it via *npm* and just change the engine in **/config/views.js**, or use `sails new appname --template=jade` for new projects.
+Just install it via *npm* and change the engine in **/config/views.js**, or use `sails new appname --template=jade` for new projects.